South China: South China

 "South China" (华南 (華南)) specifically refers to Lingnan, meaning the region "south of the Wuling Mountains", the mountain which roughly goes near the 28th parallel north.

 When Republic of China held its power in the mainland before 1949, South China was defined as comprising six provinces: Guangdong, Guangxi, Guizhou, Yunnan, Fujian, and Taiwan, collectively referred to as the 'Six Provinces of South China'.

 In June 1946, the Chinese Communist Party established CCP Bureau of South China in Hong Kong.
 During the Second Chinese Civil War, CCP Bureau of Southeast China was established, following the incorporation of Guizhou and Yunnan into that region.

-From 1949 to nowadays, there are three provinces in South China region, which are Guangdong Province, Guangxi Zhuang Autonomous Region, and Hainan Province.
+From 1949 to 1997, there were only three provinces in South China region, which were Guangdong Province, Guangxi Zhuang Autonomous Region, and Hainan Province.
+After the handover of Hong Kong and Macau by the United Kingdom and Portugal, these two regions are now also considered part of South China.